fhacktory/collablock/EVENTS.md

 ## Notes

 - The communication should exclusively be done via object.
-For each event described below, the _Message_ contains the description of each key of this object.

 ## Server